responder-hsu/DA-F24-CIS-D028/A2.App.Vocabulary/README.md

 Plane (Plane Ptr);           // Reference to the associated Plane.
 Pilot (Pilot Ptr);           // Reference to the Pilot assigned.
 CoPilot (Pilot Ptr);         // Reference to the CoPilot assigned.
-Route (Route Ptr);           // Reference to the associated Route.
+Flight (Flight Ptr);         // Reference to the associated Flight.
 AssignedGate (Collection);   // Collection to Gate Ptr.
 SeatChart (Collection);      // Dynamic Seat statuses for this flight.
 SeatStatus (Collection);     // Decoupled Seat availability and conditions.